GandhiCloudLab/envizi-travel-usecase/readme.md

 #### Create Org Hierarchy

-1. Create the org hierarchy by uploding this setup config excel [file](./files/Envizi_SetupConfig_RHT.xlsx) (change the file content according do you need)
+1. Create the org hierarchy by uploading this setup config excel [file](./files/Envizi_SetupConfig_RHT.xlsx) (change the file content according do you need)

 The file upload status would be like this.
 <img src="images/img90-file-upload-1.png">